 This plant has no fragrance

-More images of Buttercup
+More images of Buttercups

 The genus Ranunculus contains over 400 evergreen, semi-evergreen or deciduous, annual, perennial and aquatic species.
 They also have many forms and differing root types.
 Nearly all however, are hardy.
 Different Ranunculus species are known by the common names Buttercup, Crowfoot and Spearwort, amongst others.
 Terrestrial species are typically cultivated for their bowl-shaped, 'papery' flowers of many colours, and many grow from thick tubers or runners.
 Found across temperate climates and in a wide range of habitats, some species are considered invasive in certain locations.

-How to propagate Buttercup
+How to propagate Buttercups

 Division of the root in the spring or autumn.

-Special features of Buttercup
+Special features of Buttercups

-Other uses of Buttercup
+Other uses of Buttercups

 Grown for their flowers that can be used for flower arranging.
 Wildlife and aquatic.